coda/packs-sdk/docs/get-started/web.md

     ```

 1. Click the **Build** button again to rebuild your Pack with this change.
-1. When the Build has completed, switch back to you test document.
+1. When the Build has completed, switch back to your test document.

     You'll notice that the formula is still returning `Hello World`, and that's because formulas aren't automatically recalculated when you update your pack code.

-1. In the Pack's sidebar, click the **Settings** tab.
+1. In the Pack's panel, click the **Settings** tab.

     The **Currently Installed** version of the pack should now read **Version 2**.

-    ??? info "Getting back to the Pack's sidebar"
+    ??? info "Re-opening the Pack's panel"
-        If you have navigated away from the Pack's sidebar, click **Explore**, **Packs & import**, and then your Pack name.
+        If you have navigated away from the Pack's panel, click **Explore**, **Packs & import**, and then your Pack name.

 1. Click the **Refresh now** :material-refresh: button.